-In August 2018 Jem and Bass received the Sacrament of Confirmation, at the time the boys were 9 and 7 years old which made Bass the youngest child I’d prepared to receive this Sacrament.
+In August 2018 Jem and Bass received the Sacrament of Confirmation, at the time the boys were 9 and 7 years old.
+This meant Bass was my youngest child I’d prepared to receive this Sacrament.
 Preparing Younger Children for Confirmation requires a different focus and resources.
-Previously Jelly Bean at 9 had been my youngest child for Confirmation and I’d already discovered the need to adjust previously used materials.
-With both boys being so young I found that some of our previous resources didn’t suit, and I found a couple of new resources I was far happier with.
+Previously Jelly Bean at 9 was my youngest child to prepare for Confirmation and I’d already adjusted previously used materials.
+With both boys being so young much of our previous resources no longer suited.
+So I sought and found new resources I was far happier with.

 Preparing our children for the reception of their Sacraments is amongst the most precious responsibilities as Catholic parents entrusted to us.
 This is an undertaking that we spend several months upon, Confirmation preparation involves discussion, study and spiritual preparation, sharing in the hope to help other families searching for resources.
 Particularly for those who are preparing their younger children for Confirmation.

 - To read the Bible account of the descent of the Holy Spirit at Pentecost

 - To read Bible accounts of the presence and ‘calling upon’ of the Holy Spirit